Q1. What is JSON and why is it widely used in applications?

 Q15.
 What is deserialization in JSON?

-Deserialization converts JSON data back into Python objects.
-It is done using json.loads() or json.load().
+Deserialization is the process of converting JSON data back into Python objects.

 Q16.
 Can JSON handle comments?